SteelCompendium/data-gen/Ancestries/Elf, High.md

 “It's not that hard,” Dade said darkly.

 The five children stood alone in the center of a large circular courtyard open to the sky, their wode elf escort Llyander at their side.
 Lord Tear, King of the High Elves, sat on a marble throne, holding the scroll of the Codex Dryadalis in his lap.
 He had not spoken since Llyander made their speech and handed the codex over.
-The members of the court, nobles and courtiers and learned sages, gathered to watch.
+The members of the court, nobles and courtiers and learned [[Sage|sages]], gathered to watch.
 Implacable warriors in golden plate with fine filigree etched into the metal stood guard around the perimeter.
 They bristled with weapons.

 “They seem like …” Meliora said, searching for the words.